antoniogiacomelli/K0BA_Lil/README.md

   - Mailboxes (with extended rendez-vous) for fully synchronous exchange
   - Message Queues with variable item-size
   - PIPEs:
-    -- Simple FIFOs: these are simple circular buffers for one-producer to one-consumer.
+      - Simple FIFOs: these are simple circular buffers for one-producer to one-consumer.
-    -- "UNIX-like" Pipes: these are pipes that can be managed by several readers and writers.
+      -"UNIX-like" Pipes: these are pipes that can be managed by several readers and writers.

 - **Memory Management:**
   - Memory Pools with fixed block-size.
 This approach is deterministic and hinders fragmentation.